mtsznowak/hyperflow-terraform-ecs/README.md

 This step-by-step guide assumes that you run the HyperFlow engine from your local machine.
 This soon will be fixed, so that the engine is automatically deployed on the Master node in the cloud.

-1. Install redis (on your local machine, required for the Hyperflow engine):

-    apt install redis

-2. Prepare an ECS user with the following roles:
+1. Prepare an ECS user with the following roles:
     * AmazonEC2FullAccess
     * AmazonS3FullAccess
     * AmazonECS_FullAccess